axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

   - ALERT: DO NOT SEND ANY REAL ASSETS
   - (https://testnet-faucet.mempool.co/)
   - You can monitor the status of your deposit using the testnet explorer: https://blockstream.info/testnet/

-    You are free to exit c2d2 during the waiting period, c2d2 will resume unfinished jobs when you input the deposit-btc command with same recipient address.
+- Do not exit c2d2cli while you are waiting for your deposit to be confirmed. c2d2 will be watching for an event from the bitcoin bridge node that it needs to detect your transaction.

     ```
     c2d2cli deposit-btc ethereum [ethereum recipient address]